-Formed in 1973, the club has always been based in South-West Hertfordshire, originally without a home the club ended up being known as the Nomad Kayak Club for good reason.
-For many years the club ran pool sessions from the old Watford Central Baths – this ended when it shut for redevelopment.
+Formed in 1973, the Club has always been based in South-West Hertfordshire.
+Originally without a home, the Club ended up being known as the Nomad Kayak Club for good reason.
+For many years the Club ran pool sessions at the old Watford Central Baths – this ended when it shut for redevelopment.
 The pool did re-open, but its new form was not suitable for our needs.
-We are currently on the lookout for a suitable local pool and will then resume indoor training and coaching.
+We currently use Chalfont St. Peter pool during the winter months for indoor training and coaching.

-In 1994 the club created a dedicated Canoe Polo training and Sheltered Water Coaching facility, located on Bury Lake it offers our members the chance to train with one of our six canoe polo squads and / or learn to kayak in a safe environment.
-This facility is not that common among canoe clubs and we are rightly proud of it.
+In 1994 members of the Club created a dedicated Canoe Polo training and Sheltered Water Coaching facility.
+Sited on Bury Lake adjacent to our new home it offers members the chance to train with one of our three canoe polo squads and learn to kayak in a safe environment.
+This is a rare facility among canoe clubs and we’re rightly proud of it.

-The club has a long association with Canoe Polo and has participated in the national league structure since its inception; our squads have played in every division of the national league with many successes.
+The Club has a long association with Canoe Polo and has participated in the national league since its inception.
+Our squads have played in every division of the national league with many successes.
 Over the years our players have been seen competing across the UK and Europe.

-So, there has never been a better time to become a member of the Nomad Kayak Club.
+There’s never been a better time to join Nomad Kayak Club!